gin-gonic/gin/README.md

 	r := gin.New()

 	// Global middleware
-	// Logger middleware will write the logs to gin.DefaultWriter even you set with GIN_MODE=release.
+	// Logger middleware will write the logs to gin.DefaultWriter even if you set with GIN_MODE=release.
 	// By default gin.DefaultWriter = os.Stdout
 	r.Use(gin.Logger())